 This month we hear from Dr Kim Simpson, who is curating our upcoming exhibition on Eliza Haywood.
-Although not many people know about Haywood, her first novel Love in Excess was as popular in its day as Gulliver’s Travels!
+Although not many people know about Haywood, she was a household name in her own lifetime.
 Amongst the many exciting items included in the exhibition will be a rare copy of Haywood’s novella The Rash Resolve.
 This copy has a dedication to her by her friend Richard Savage, clearly written before their spectacular falling out!
 The exhibition starts on March 20, when we open to the public and will look at her career, as well as some of her contemporary writers.

 We also hear from the organizers of the day conference we held on ‘Writing Art: women writers as art critics in the long eighteenth century’.
 One of the organizers, Dr Stephen Bending from Southampton University, discusses women’s engagement with art history.
 He also tells us what he hopes to achieve during the conference.